nnethercote/perf-book/src/general-tips.md

 striving for.
 For example, try to minimize cache misses and branch mispredictions, where possible.

-Most optimizations result in small speed-ups.
-Although no single small speed-up is noticeable, they really add up if you can do enough of them.
+Most optimizations result in small speedups.
+Although no single small speedup is noticeable, they really add up if you can do enough of them.

 Different profilers have different strengths.
 It is good to use more than one.